MortenBjerre/MortenBjerre.github.io/index.md

   <iframe src="/images/dot_all.html" frameborder="0" width="100%" height="700" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
 <!-- Google embed ends -->
 </div>

+Here, the divide is again rather strong, as the south-eastern half of the city has very few schools better than any in the north-western half.

 # Looking at Scores by zip code over the years